 Causes of Cold Sores

-Cedars-Sinai notes that you may be able to prevent future cold sore outbreaks by avoiding your triggers.
-If you notice that you get a cold sore from sun exposure, wear sunscreen and lip balm with SPF when you plan to spend time outdoors.
+If you notice you get cold sores from sun exposure, wear sunscreen and lip balm with SPF when you plan to spend time outdoors.

-As the Mayo Clinic reassures, without treatment, cold sore blisters will usually go away within two to four weeks.
-To encourage your cold sore to heal more quickly, you may want to try some proven home remedies.
+As the Mayo Clinic reassures us, without treatment, cold sore blisters will usually go away within two to four weeks.
+However, there are some proven home remedies that could encourage your cold sore to heal more quickly.

-For some people, sun exposure can trigger cold sore outbreaks.
-If you get a cold sore from sun exposure, wearing sunscreen may help prevent future outbreaks.
-If you get frequent outbreaks, or if your cold sore doesn't go away on its own, ask your doctor or dentist for advice.
+By taking care with some basic measures, you can reduce both the transmissibility and irritability of the virus.
+And if you get frequent outbreaks, or if your cold sore doesn't go away on its own, ask your doctor or dentist for advice.